0cjs/8bitdev/src/pmon/pmon.md

   waiting for any further input.
 - Boolean (`x1`): follow the parameter letter with `0`, `1` or `.`. `0`
   sets the parameter to false, `1` to true, and `.` prints and sets the inverse of the current value.
+(The default value of most boolean flags is 1.)
 - Nybble (`xF`): 1 hex digit.
 - Byte (`x00`): 1-2 hex digits.
 - Word (`x0000`): 1-4 hex digits.